 What is a Break?

 A break, for the purpose of subsection (2), refers to any entry to a dwelling that is not achieved by walking through an already open door.
-A break includes the act of opening an unlocked door and the term defines actions all the way up to forcible entry to a dwelling using tools.
+A break includes the act of opening an unlocked door and the term defines actions all the way up to forcible entry using tools.
 A break can also be constituted by the making of threats to gain entry to a dwelling, or by collusion with a person already in the dwelling.

 What Actions Might Constitute Burglary By Breaking?